Jim McDowell (ceramic artist)

 Jim McDowell, born 25 September 1945, is a ceramic artist based in Weaverville, North Carolina, who makes face jugs and utilitarian pottery.

 Biography

 Born in Norfolk, Virginia, McDowell grew up in Washington, DC.
 His father James T. McDowell, who was called "Ol'Pa" by the family, was in the Navy and was an amateur painter.

 McDowell's four-times Great Aunt Evangeline was an enslaved potter in Jamaica who made face jugs.
 As a young man, Jim McDowell overheard his father and his grandfather, Boyce McDowell, talking about her at a family funeral.
 They explained that slaves were not given gravestones, so a face jug was sometimes made to serve as a grave marker.

 McDowell worked in a coal mine in Pennsylvania before joining the United States Army.
-Afterwords, he returned to Pennsylvania and resumed work in the mines.
+Afterwards, he returned to Pennsylvania and resumed work in the mines.
 Using an entire paycheck, he purchased a pottery wheel and a thousand pounds of clay.